nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 grant_type=client_credentials&client_id=cardterminal1&client_secret=secret1
 ```

-You create the request yourself or use the "Get transaction api client credentials token" request in the postman collection supplied with the workshop(link).
+You create the request yourself or use the "Get transaction api client credentials token" request in the [Postman collection](../../postman/IdentityServer.postman_collection.json) supplied with the workshop.

 The response should look similar to this: